 The Dodd-Frank Wall Street Reform and Consumer Protection Act, as amended (the "Dodd-Frank Act"), instituted a wide range of reforms that are affecting all U.S. financial institutions.
 Many of the requirements called for in the Dodd-Frank Act have been implemented over time and are subject to implementing regulations which have gradually taken effect over the course of several years.
-Given that the U.S. presidential administration and certain members of Congress have indicated a desire to amend or repeal certain portions of the Dodd-Frank Act, the impact such requirements or amendments to or repeals of existing requirements will have on our business, results of operations or financial condition is unclear.
+In addition, the U.S. presidential administration and certain members of Congress have indicated a desire to amend or repeal certain portions of the Dodd-Frank Act and in March 2018, certain parts of Dodd-Frank were repealed.
+The impact such requirements or amendments to or repeals of existing requirements will have on our business, results of operations or financial condition is unclear.
 The changes resulting from the Dodd-Frank Act require us to invest significant management attention and resources to evaluate and make substantial changes in order to comply with new statutory and regulatory requirements.
 Failure to comply with any such laws, regulations or principles, or changes thereto, may negatively impact our business, results of operations and financial condition.
 We cannot predict the ultimate effect on us changes in the laws or regulations would have as a result of the Dodd-Frank Act or whether and to the extent to which the Dodd-Frank Act may remain in its current form.